Explore ScienceWorks' New Cave Exhibit

 Left: The finished Madagascar hissing cockroach habitat.
 Right: The finished blue death-feigning beetle habitat.

-Our friends at the Crater Rock Museum in Central Point were a huge help, loaning us fluorescent minerals for the glowing portion of the exhibit.
+Our friends at Crater Rock Museum in Central Point were a huge help, loaning us fluorescent minerals for the glowing portion of the exhibit.
 Curator Jillian Kettley generously shared some incredible specimens and connected us with the museum’s specialty UV lamp provider.
 Now ScienceWorks has a professional 950-watt UV lamp that really makes our minerals pop!

 glowing rocks and minerals in the cave exhibit